rythei/linear-models/content/basic_linear_regression/chheader.md

 In this section we will cover:

 1. Exploratory data analysis
 2. Simple regression
 3. Review of linear algebra
 4. Linear regression
-5. Inference and testing for linear regression
+5. Inference, testing and diagnostics for linear regression